 But what about colored coins?
 Can’t central banks just use the Bitcoin network itself and “peg” bitcoins directly to cash or set-up a Bitcoin-like system that is backed by the central bank itself?

 These are tangential to “Layer 2” discussion but sure, they could in theory.
-In fact, the latter is an idea explored by JP Koning in a soon-to-be published paper on “Fedcoin.”
+In fact, the latter is an idea explored by JP Koning in a recent paper on “Fedcoin.”
 In practice this is probably not ideal for a variety of reasons including: privacy, confidentiality, recourse, security, scalability, public goods problems, and the fact that pseudonymous miners operating outside the purview of national regulatory bodies would be in charge of monetary policy (among many other regulatory compliance issues).

 Why not just use an existing database to handle these regulated financial instruments then?
 This is a topic that has and will fill academic journals in the years to come (e.g., RSCoin).
 But for starters I recommend looking at a previous post from Richard Brown and two newer posts from Antony Lewis.